scikit-learn/enhancement_proposals/slep019/proposal.rst

 Desired goal
 ~~~~~~~~~~~~

-There is a need to: - value non-coding contributions in the project and
+There is a need to:

+- value non-coding contributions in the project and acknowledge all efforts,
-acknowledge all efforts (including those that are not quantified by GitHub
+  including those that are not quantified by GitHub users' activity
-users' activity) - empower more contributors in effectively being able to
+- empower more contributors in effectively being able to participate in the
-participate in the projects without giving the security responsibilities of
+  projects without requiring the security responsibilities of tracking code
-tracking code changes to the main branches.
+  changes to the main branches.
 These considerations should lead to
   "contribution paths".

 Hence, we propose to explicit contributions and to define more roles and teams.